OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 - for example, a lid, a bottle and a label are all individual components.
 These would be combined to form a complete packaging item

 ## Multipack
-- Sometimes, multiple units of complete packaing are combined, and sold as a single unit
+- Sometimes, multiple units of complete packaging are combined, and sold as a single unit
 - This is a multipack

 ## Load Catalogue